PeaZip is focused on

 - PEA: AES256 EAX authenticated encryption

-extraction PeaZip will prompt a form to enter the password (and
+extraction (or browsing) PeaZip will prompt a form to enter the

 Some archive formats, like 7Z, ARC and RAR, supports encrypting the

-list of files and folders contained in the archive, to protect this
+list of files and folders contained in the archive (option usually

 information from unauthorized users, so the password will be required